 Mammoth Atlantic Fishing from Shore [Deerfield Beach, FL]

 In this Florida fishing area, there’s no need to catch a ride on a deep-sea afternoon excursion (although you could if you want to ride the waves).
-The International Fishing Pier at Deerfield Beach has been known to see fishermen haul in huge catches from its dock – just ask the then-13-year-old Jake Hobbs about landing a 70-pound sailfish off this same pier a few years ago.
+The International Fishing Pier at Deerfield Beach (located 25 minutes south of Delray Beach) has been known to see fishermen haul in huge catches from its dock – just ask the then-13-year-old Jake Hobbs about landing a 70-pound sailfish off this same pier in 2012.
 Young anglers can even get first-time advice from the tackle shop staff or take a private lesson to learn how best to cast into the waves.